reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 The `BiPredicate<T, U>` takes two arguments of types `T` and `U` and returns a boolean result.
 It's common to use them for testing conditions involving two parameters.
 For instance, we use `BiPredicate` to check if one value is greater than the other or if two objects satisfy a specific relationship.
 We may validate if a person's age and income meet certain eligibility criteria for a financial service.

 `BiPredicate` defines a `test()` method with two arguments, and it returns a `boolean`.
-It also provides default methods that allow combine two predicates.
+It also provides default methods that allow combining two predicates:

 ```java
 @FunctionalInterface